Massive quantum systems as interfaces of quantum mechanics and gravity: Theoretical frameworks for modeling massive quantum systems in the laboratory

 By solving the internal system dynamics as a function of the input fields, it becomes possible to model the output fields purely as a function of the input fields.

 The Langevin equations for a cavity optomechanical system with Hamiltonian given by Eq.~\eqref{eq:optomechanical:hamiltonian} are~\cite{bowen2015quantum}

-where $\kappa$ is the optical linewidth, $\kappa_\mathrm{in}$ is the rate by the probe field dissipates away from the cavity, $\Gamma$ is the mechanical linewidth, and $\Gamma_\mathrm{in}$ is the coupling rate for thermal heating.
-These equations are challenging to solve in the nonlinear regime, but can be linearised by considering a strong optical pump field (see Section~\ref{sec:optomechanical:Hamiltonian}).
+in which $\Delta=\omega-\omega_\mathrm{c}$ is the detuning of the light frequency $\omega_\mathrm{l}$ from the cavity frequency $\omega_\mathrm{c}$, Eq.~\eqref{eq:optomechanical:hamiltonian}, $\kappa$ is the optical linewidth, $\kappa_\mathrm{in}$ is the rate by the probe field dissipates away from the cavity, $\Gamma$ is the mechanical linewidth, and $\Gamma_\mathrm{in}$ is the coupling rate for thermal heating.
+These equations are challenging to solve in the nonlinear regime but can be linearized by considering a strong optical pump field (see Section~\ref{sec:optomechanical:Hamiltonian}).
 Such a treatment lies at the basis of many models of optomechanical systems~\cite{aspelmeyer2014cavity}.

 In a typical experimental setting, we are interested in the frequency-dependent response to an input $\hat a_{j,\mathrm{in}}$, which we obtain by means of the Fourier transform from Eqs.~\eqref{eq:LangevinEquations}, $\hat a(\omega)\equiv\frac{1}{\sqrt{2\pi}} \int_{-\infty}^\infty \mathrm{d}t \, e^{i\omega t} \hat a(t)$.
 Experimentally, the Fourier transform is calculated over a finite time-window $[-\tau,\tau]$, which converges to the Fourier integral in the limit $\tau\to\infty$.
 The Fourier transform is also the main analytic method by which the Langevin equations can be solved, provided that they are linear in terms of the operators they contain.
 In that case, we can apply the Fourier transform to Eq.~\eqref{eq:LangevinEquations} to derive a scattering matrix